 Our 5 favourite gay beaches in Europe: which ones have you been to?

 For us, when it comes to gay beaches, Spain leads the way, with Portugal and Greece not too far behind.
-This is our 5 favourite gay beaches in Europe which we absolutely love, and where you’ll most likely find us showing off our latest speedos next summer.
+We've put together our 5 favourite gay beaches in Europe which we absolutely love, and where you’ll most likely find us unashamedly showing off our latest speedos next summer!

 Ibiza island is like nowhere you’ve ever been before.
 We arrived at 3am on a Wednesday morning in Ibiza main town and the place was just buzzing with atmosphere.
 It’s an incredibly exciting place to be, whether you love partying or not.
 It’s a very pretty island, with some of the most famous clubs in the world, and, it has one of our favourite gay beaches in the world.

 Es Cavallet beach is located on the southern end of Ibiza, where all the gay boys hang out during the day.
 To reach it, you take the bus from Ibiza main town, then walk for around 20 minutes through a small forest.
 Because of the journey, you’ll develop a sense of camaraderie with fellow travellers on board and will quickly make friends.
 The beach is of course stunning and has its own cruising area behind it amongst the bushy dunes.
 It’s officially a nudist beach, so draws out the exhibitionists in their numbers.

 Peak season for Es Cavallet beach is July and August when it’s packed full of gays.
 If you prefer fewer crowds, then consider going in June, September and early October.